ptrml/polynotice/README.md

 # Polynotice
 Simple realtime notifications for your Laravel app in 5 minutes.

+API secured with JWT...
 <br><br><br>
 ##Prerequisites